 There are 6 colleges in Connecticut that offer health and medical administrative services degrees.
 Learn about the most popular 6 below:

-Of all the teachers who work at the school, 40% are considered full time.
+The average student takes 4.24 years to complete their degree at University of New Haven.
 16 to 1 is the student to faculty ratio.
 The 4.70% student loan default rate is lower than average.

 The full-time teacher rate is 67%.
 Graduates earn an average $46,400 after graduation.
 This school boasts a lower than average student loan default rate of 2.30%.